PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

     :alt: A graphical representation of a directed graph.

     Graphical representation of the underlying routing network of a more complex simulation.
-    Each circle represents an intermediate stage, while the arrows the corresponding connections.
+    Each circle represents an intermediate stage, while the arrows the corresponding transitions.

-In the following sections, we will explain how to set-up such routing networks in *JuPedSim*.
+In the following sections, we will explain how to set-up such Journeys in *JuPedSim*.

 Stages
 ------